Symphony No. 5 (Tchaikovsky): II. Andante cantabile, con alcuna licenza

 This movement is in a standard ternary form with the A section in D major, the B section alluding to F♯ minor, then a restatement of the A section with different orchestration.
 Compared to the stable A section, the B section exhibits instability in many ways.
 For example, the theme begins and remains in V^{7} of F♯ minor, even though it could be easily resolved to F♯ minor.
-Moreover, the segmentation of a theme, fugato texture, and rapid shift of hyper meter contributes to the instability of this section.
+Moreover, the segmentation of a theme and use of hyper meter and stretto contributes to the instability of this section.

+The second movement is often recoginsed by its famous horn solo of theme A1: the opening melody of the movement (bar 8 upbeat).
+Marked dolce con molto espress, the melody is praised for its romanticism and lyricism, requiring musicality, expression, and control of dynamics from the performer.

 In this movement, the motto theme appears twice: from mm.
 99–103 as a structural dominant preparing the return of the A section, and in the coda (mm.
 158–166) in G♯^{7}.
 One could interpret this as a preparation for I^{6}, but also as a structural leading tone to the next movement (G♯^{7} → A), especially since the unwinding from the climactic restatement of the motto theme occurs relatively hesitantly and what follows seems to diminish away.